 How To Wire 6 6V Batteries To An RV

-You can make huge battery banks using 6V batteries but for RV use even having more than 4 6V batteries is going to weigh a lot.
+You can make huge battery banks using 6V batteries, but for RV use, even having over 4 6V batteries is going to weigh a lot.

-You can use the Cross-Diagonal method to try and balance them even more if you want but the difference may not be enough to make it worth it.
+You can use the Cross-Diagonal method to balance them even more if you want, but the difference may not be enough to make it worth it.

 How To Wire 8 6V Batteries To An RV

-I decided to add this diagram to illustrate how 8 6V RV batteries can be wired in series but also balanced using the Cross-Diagonal method.
+I decided to add this diagram to illustrate how 8 6V RV batteries can be wired in series but also balanced in parallel using the Cross-Diagonal method.

 Frequently Asked Questions